Senne (river): Cultural impact

 The yellow iris became used as the emblem of the Brussels-Capital Region due to its habitat in the marshy plains around the river and a stylised version is featured on its official flag.
 The unique seasonal wild yeasts of the Senne river valley are used in the production of the regional lambic style of beer.
 Brasserie de la Senne is a brewery named for the river.

 Despite the covering of the Senne resulting in the river being all but invisible in central Brussels, it has had a cultural impact on the city.
-A nickname for residents of the city, zinneke, meaning "mutt" or "bastard" in Brusselian dialect, is taken from the stray dogs that hung around the streets by the Lesser Senne (a tangent canal of the river) until the end of the 19th century.
+A nickname for residents of the city, zinneke, meaning "mutt" or "bastard" in the Brusselian dialect, is taken from the stray dogs that hung around the streets by the Lesser Senne (a tangent canal of the river) until the end of the 19th century.
 The name was revived at the start of the 21st century with the creation of the Zinneke Parade, a multicultural biennial event in Brussels, as well as Het Zinneke, sometimes called Zinneke Pis, a bronze sculpture depicting an urinating dog.